forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 ## Questions about language support

 #### Q: What languages does `Salesforce Code Analyzer` support?
 A: By default, `Salesforce Code Analyzer` supports code written in Apex, VisualForce, Java, JavaScript, XML, and TypeScript.
-You can specifically invoke `scanner:run` command with `--engine eslint-lwc` to get support for LWC.

 #### Q: How do I get support for additional languages?
 Please create an Issue on our [Github repo](https://github.com/forcedotcom/sfdx-scanner).
 We'll try to help you out.